-AVATÂRA AYUSO is a choreographer, Artistic Director of AVA DANCE COMPANY, a cultural leader and activist in the dance world.
+AVATÂRA AYUSO is an award winning choreographer, Artistic Director of AVA DANCE COMPANY, a cultural leader and activist in the dance world.

 She is also the founder and director of the charity AWA DANCE (Advancing Women’s Aspirations with Dance).